chirathlv/zblock/README.md

 ## Run the zblock

 To run the testnet use following commands in two separate terminal windows.
+This will connect the nodes together.

 - [x] --datadir ==> Data directory for the chaindata and keystore
 - [x] --unlock ==> Account to unclock (can be comma separated list of account)